 October 20, 2018

 Many people looking to protect valuables or lock up guns rank fire rating low on their list of buying considerations.
 But home fires cause roughly $6.7 billion of damage to property each year, according to the National Fire Protection Agency.
 NFPA also reports that at least one home fire occurs every 85 seconds.
-So maybe it’s time to understand fire ratings a little more.
+So maybe it’s time to understand fire ratings on home safes a little more.

 There are four basic areas to look at when buying a safe for fire rating: